13 Of The Best Italian Restaurants Around Perth

 Is there any greater shrine to Perth’s favourite cocktail than the glowing, orange monument that is Spritz Spizzicheria?
 Their menu takes you from a long afternoon of cocktails and nibbles to more substantial pasta, pizza and mains – or take advantage of their aperativo time: two hours of drinking and snacking specials (Italy’s best recent export?).
 We’re starting to think Mount Hawthorn is punching above its weight in culinary options.

-148 Scarborough Beach Road, Mt Hawthorn
+148 Scarborough Beach Road, Mount Hawthorn